How to Make Plywood Look Good (10+ Ways in 2023)

 If you want a challenge, sure.
 But if your goal is to make plywood look attractive without spending a ton of time and money, starting with high-quality plywood is the way to go.

+• Exposure Rating (1-2).
+Plywood either has an Exposure 1 or Exposure 2 rating.
 Plywood that carries the Exposure 1 rating has been treated to be moisture-resistant, so it can withstand short-duration moisture exposure quite well.

-However, this plywood does not handle long-term moisture exposure well, so it can’t be used to construct a dock (for example).
+• Structural Rating.
 Plywood that has a Structural 1 rating is often used in the construction of large buildings, especially in areas where earthquakes happen frequently.

 2. Smooth the Surface by Sanding